-Tome Press makes neat books about interesting things and is based in the Pacific Northwest.
-It was founded in 2018 by Tom Eykemans.
+Tome Press builds community though creative collaborations and is based in Seattle at Woodland Theater.
+It was founded in 2018 by Tom Eykemans and is distributed by Asterism.

 Contact info@tomepress.com with questions or comments, or just follow @tomepress.